elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

 In set notation: `[\u{005F}\p{Ll}\p{Lm}\p{Lo}\p{Nl}\p{Other_ID_Start}-\p{Pattern_Syntax}-\p{Pattern_White_Space}]`.

+#### Aliases

+Aliases in Elixir only allow ASCII characters, starting in uppercase, and no punctuation characters.

 ### R3.
 Pattern_White_Space and Pattern_Syntax Characters

 Elixir supports only code points `\t` (0009), `\n` (000A), `\r` (000D) and `\s` (0020) as whitespace and therefore does not follow requirement R3.
 R3 requires a wider variety of whitespace and syntax characters to be supported.

-### R6.
-Filtered Normalized Identifiers
+### R4.
+Equivalent Normalized Identifiers

 Identifiers in Elixir are case sensitive.

-Elixir requires all atoms and variables to be in NFC form.
-If another form is given, NFC is automatically applied.
+Elixir normalizes all atoms and variables to NFC form.
 Quoted-atoms and strings can, however, be in any form and are not verified by the parser.

 In other words, the atom `:josé` can only be written with the code points `006A 006F 0073 00E9` or `006A 006F 0073 0065 0301`, but Elixir will rewrite it to the former (from Elixir 1.14).
 On the other hand, `:"josé"` may be written as `006A 006F 0073 00E9` or `006A 006F 0073 0065 0301` and its form will be retained, since it is written between quotes.

-Choosing requirement R6 automatically excludes requirements R4, R5 and R7.
+Choosing requirement R4 automatically excludes requirements R5, R6, and R7.

 ## Unicode Technical Standard #39

-Elixir conforms to the clauses outlined in the [Unicode Technical Standard #39](https://unicode.org/reports/tr39/) on Security.
+Elixir conforms to the clauses outlined in the [Unicode Technical Standard #39](https://unicode.org/reports/tr39/) on Security, version 15.0.

 ### C1.
 General Security Profile for Identifiers